isiahzzzz/NOAA-Weather-Analysis-App/README.md

 ### Introduction

   First and foremost, the main target of this project is **algorithm analysis**.
 This application has functionality built into it that allows a given user to choose a sorting algorithm along with parameters.
-Once set, the program will sort the data and return detailed information about how the algorithm performed (for more information about the algorithms used, please see ____).
+Once set, the program will sort the data and return detailed information about how the algorithm performed (for more information about the algorithms used, please see *algorithm link here*).

   Secondly, this application functions as a historical weather data analysis tool.
 Once a user parses a NOAA weather file, the data will be displayed in a table (see bellow).